 Young Africa Works in Senegal focuses on growth in small businesses, productivity improvements in the agriculture sector, and enhancing education and training.

-Our Goal: Over the next five years, support three million young people to access dignified and fulfilling work.
+Our Goal: Over the next ten years, support three million young people to access dignified and fulfilling work.

 Context: Senegal’s policy and strategy environment are conducive for economic and social development, and it has a thriving business sector.
 It also has a strong entrepreneurial spirit, with high levels of innovation within the digital economy.
 Nearly 35 percent of the population is between 15 and 35 years of age, and youth unemployment is at 13 percent.